 It becomes the product users love.
 At this point, we talk mostly about the behavioral experience and reflective level of how the product performs.

-How to reach the significant level for your design?
+How to reach a significant level for your design?
 You must minimize pain points and reduce the number of obstacles the user might face.
 The second important thing is personalization.
 Here your product should help users improve their skills, their health, and their lives.
 It should be tailored according to their needs and reflect the changes they experience.
 To reach all of this you should conduct regular researches about your users and their habits and interests.
 Actually, this is all the UX design is about.

 This pyramid can be used as the checklist to follow when you develop the next UX design and to remind you why some experiences fail.

 In this article, we added some tips on how to complete each level of the UX design pyramid.
-But don’t forget about the main UX design principles we described in our UI/UX design guide which should be considered in the very beginning of the design process.
+But don’t forget about the main UX design principles we described in our UI/UX design guide which should be considered at the very beginning of the design process.